Cue Recording Studios in Falls Church, Va. is a great professional venue to record voice demo tapes for actors in northern Virginia.

 Official Fan Site for the late Daws Butler (Charles Dawson Butler; November 16, 1916 – May 18, 1988) was a voice actor born in Toledo, Ohio.
 Afer his radio days, Daws originated the voices of many famous animated cartoon characters for TV in the 1950s, including Yogi Bear, Quick Draw McGraw, and Huckleberry Hound.
 Daws also trained many voice actors including Nancy Cartright, who is the voice of Bart Simpson.
 Daws was also a good friend and mentor to Cheryl Rhoads.
 Daws often collaborated with TV and radio commercial producer legend Stan Freeburg on programs such as "Beenie and Cecil."

-For over thirty years in Hollywood, Chicago, and Washington DC, award-winning actress, Cheryl Felicia Rhoads has worked in a wide variety of entertainment-industry jobs as a performer, director, writer, producer, casting director, agent, and teacher!
+Award-winning actress Cheryl Felicia Rhoads has worked as a performer, director, writer, producer, casting director, agent, and teacher!

-In addition to her group classes, Ms. Rhoads offers private sessions to prepare for theatre, film, television, and college auditions!
+In addition to group classes, Cheryl offers private classes for theatre, film, television, and college auditions!
 Located in Falls Church, Virginia, individual coaching sessions are offered both in person and via FaceTime.
-See class notes below for tuition prices, ages, class dates, testimonials from former students, and photos of current students.
-To see a 7-minute interview with Cheryl on northern Virginia cable TV, click on the arrow below.
+See below for tuition, age groups, class dates, and testimonials.
+To see a 7-minute interview with Cheryl on cable TV, click on the arrow below.

 Students are registered only when tuition payment is received in advance of the first class.
 Tuition may not be refunded, pro-rated, or transferred to another course.
 Classes are held at a location about four blocks from the East Falls Church Metro Stopon the Orange Line & near Seven Corners.
 There is free parking in front of our location and there is also a free shuttle bus from the Metro Stop.
 To register, email Cheryl Felicia Rhoads at [email protected] or call 703-536-5786.
 Classes fill up fast so please contact Cheryl as early as possible